095056/Luis/Building-packages.md

 - `-q` - Pass necessary arguments to `make` or similar tool to make build quiet.
   May not work for all packages.

+- `-c` - Continue previous build, skip source extraction and configure step and go straight to termux_step_make.
+Only works if you first run a normal build, and it fails or you stop it during termux_step_make or later.

 - `-s` - Skip dependency check.

 - `-o` - Specify directory where to place built \*.deb files.
 Default is